 A crown is a cover or “cap” that Dr. Allen can put on a tooth.
 The crown restores the tooth to its normal shape, size and function.
 The purpose of a crown is to make the tooth stronger or improve the way it looks.

-A crown may be the answer if:
+A crown may be the answer if you:

 For some people, ordinary bridges and dentures are simply not comfortable or even possible, due to sore spots, poor ridges or gagging.
 In addition, ordinary bridges must be attached to teeth on either side of the space left by the missing tooth.
 If you’re lacking healthy teeth to attach a bridge to, that treatment is not an option.
 Dental implants offer a solution to these problems.
-They are permanent, stable tooth replacements that can be used to replace one missing teeth, several missing teeth, or all of them.
+They are permanent, stable tooth replacements that can be used to replace one missing tooth, several missing teeth, or all of them.

 Dental implants are metal posts or frames that are surgically positioned into the jawbone beneath your gums.
 Once in place, they allow your dentist to mount replacement teeth onto them.
 They can be used on either front or back teeth.